 Everyone Has An Opinion

 It's fun to read forums over this question too!
 If you search" How long will a Harley run" you'll get days' worth of reading and opinions.
 So many that you won't know what to think and you'll be more confused about the question than ever.
 The opinions can also place a lot of doubt in your head about how long the bikes will last leading you to consider trading it in to avoid future issues.
 All I can do is quote the well-known saying "Opinions are like assholes and everyone has one".

 I believe in riding or driving my vehicles into the ground.
-I want to pay them off, and then get my money's worth out of them afterwards.
-I don't mind repairing or if its beyond my capabilities, paying to have repairs made.
+I want to pay them off, and then get my money's worth out of them afterward.
+Repairs don't worry me or if it's beyond my capabilities, paying to have repairs made.
 Every bike will eventually break down in some way.
 But does a breakdown mean the bike is at the end of its life?
 To be discarded and left to die in some motorcycle graveyard?
-I have had a few breakages on my Harley which were covered under the warranty which the dealership repaired.
-The list is short and I find it quite acceptable considering the amount of miles on the bike.
+I have had a few breakages on my Harley which were covered under the warranty that the dealership repaired.
+The list is short and I find it quite acceptable considering the number of miles on the bike.

 What I do know is my Street Glide has been a good bike.
-It's fun to ride, comfortable on long trips, and easy to maintain, and has been reliable up to this point.
-I am also happy to have proven nay sayers wrong who say a Harley wont run much past the 30k mark, or that it needs a rebuild at 50k.
+It's fun to ride, comfortable on long trips, easy to maintain, and has been reliable up to this point.
+I am also happy to have proven naysayers wrong who say a Harley won't run much past the 30k mark, or that it needs a rebuild at 50k.
 We shall see as we move forward past the 60k mileage mark into the unknown and speculative future of How Far Will it Go!